PHOENIXCONTACT/MORYX-Framework/docs/articles/Platform/BinaryConnection.md

 ## Putting it all together

 Finally all you have to do is create a connection instance with the IBinaryConnectionFactory and register to the events.
 Basic structure looks like this:

+### Configuration

+- To open a server-socket and start listening on incoming connections the user has to use the TcpListenerConfig
+- To start a client-connection the user has to use the TcpClientConfig

+### Server Mode

+The `IBinaryConnection` will represent a `TcpListener`-Object. `TcpListener`-objects are created as transient objects by the DI-Container. `TcpListeners` are generic objects that use an `IBinaryHeader` as the generic.
+By knowing the header, the `TcpListeners` can request the `TcpPortListener` to read the whole header at once.
+It is not necessary to read byte-wise from the connection.
+Once a header is read, the payload can also be read blockwise.
+The `TcpListener` will then instruct the TcpServer to open a TCP-Socket and start listening.
+If the TCP-Socket has not already been opened, the `TcpServer` will create a TcpPortListener which opens the socket, creates a list of interested `TcpLister`-objects and starts listening.
+The `TcpPortListener` and the the TcpServer are also generic and use an `IBinaryHeader` as the generic.
+Therefore the TcpServer and the `TcpPortListener` know what byte-structure they have to expect, when a new client connects.
+They are able to read a whole header blockwise and may validate the header.
+If a Client connects to the socket with a complete an valid header that is assigned to this `TcpPortListener`, the `TcpPortListenr` will prompt all its listed `TcpListeners` to see who is responsible for handling the new connection.
+To do this, each `TcpListner` provides a validator that will validate the bytestream and may also interpret it.
+Because the `TcpServer`-class is a generic, that uses an implentation of IBinaryHeader as the generic, a TCP-Port can only be used of one specific `TcpServer<IBinaryHeader>`-implementation.
+That means, if a Tcp-Port has been assigned to a PhoenixPlcDevice it my not be assigned to another class of devices.

+### Client Mode

+The `IBinaryConnection` will represent an `TcpClientConnection`-Object. `TcpClientConnections` are created as transient objects by the DI-Container.
+They will open a connection to the configured server.
+If the connection disconnects the `TcpClientConnection` can be configured to immediately reconnect.
+`TcpClientConnections` are generic objects that use an `IBinaryHeader` as the generic.
+By knowing the header, the `TcpClientConnections` can try to read the whole header at once from a Tcp connection.
+It is not necessary to read byte-wise from the connection.
+Once a header is read, the payload can also be read blockwise.

+### Sample

 ````cs
 public class BinaryConnectionTester : IDevice